You’re Not Bad at Mindfulness - Just Misinformed

 The Blink Method™: Where Mindfulness Meets Growth

-Our four-step framework combines pressure-free mindfulness with proven growth principles:
+Our four-step framework combines pressure-free mindfulness with these principles:

 -